metno/weatherapi-docs/doc/TermsOfService.md

 All weather data on the api are continually updated.
 New data will be made available in the service continuously.
-In order to receive important notifications about changes to the service we strongly suggest you either subscribe to either our api-users mailing list or the RSS feed.
+In order to receive important notifications about changes to the service we strongly suggest you subscribe to either our api-users mailing list or the RSS feed.

 When new versions of products are introduced (usually after a beta period), the older